 Peppermint oil: It may ease belly pain, bloating, and gas.
 But it can also cause heartburn.
 Look for enteric-coated capsules.
 They dissolve in the intestines instead of in the stomach.
 They also don’t trigger indigestion.

 Probiotics: Your gut has trillions of bacteria -- some helpful and some harmful.
 Some people may find that these so-called “good” bacteria offer relief from IBS-D symptoms like bloating and cramping.
 But more research is needed to find out which probiotic strains are best, and at what doses.

-Tell your doctor if you want to take any supplement.
-Some may interfere with medication you already take.
+Tell your doctor if you want to take any supplements.
+Some may interfere with the medication you already take.